Deep learning-based person re-identification methods: A survey and outlook of recent works: Conclusion and future directions

 In summary, there are still many challenges to be explored and researched in deep learning-based person Re-ID methods.
 The following subsections present potential solutions to address the above existing challenges, as well as prospects of future research directions.

 \textbf{(1) Cross-modal person Re-ID.} Most existing Re-ID methods evaluate their performance on publicly available datasets, which are obtained based on image or video processing.
 However, the acquisition of real-world data is diverse and the data may appear as a combination of different modalities (visible, infrared, depth map and text descriptions, etc.).
 For example, in the absence of sufficient visibility information like images or videos, text descriptions can provide unique attributes aiding information for person Re-ID.
-Zha et al. \citep{Zha2020AdversarialAttribute} proposed a cross-modal adversarial learning module to learn discriminative and modality-invariant visual-textual features.
-Niu et al. \citep{Niu2020Improving} proposed a multi-granularity image-text alignments (MIA) model to alleviate the cross-modal fine-grained problem for better similarity evaluation in description-based person Re-ID.
-Because it was difficult for visible-light cameras to capture valid appearance information in dark environments, some researchers \citep{Choi2020Choi,Ye2020Dynamic,Wang2020CrossModality,Li2020Infrared,Wu2021Discover} used thermal infrared images to learn rich visual representations.
-Choi et al. \citep{Choi2020Choi} proposed a hierarchical cross-modality disentanglement (Hi-CMD) method that extracted pose- and illumination-invariant features for cross-modality matching.
-Ye et al. \citep{Ye2020Dynamic} propose a novel dynamic dual-attentive aggregation learning method to mine contextual information at both intra-modality part and cross-modality graph levels.
+Several research works\citep{Zha2020AdversarialAttribute,Niu2020Improving} learned discriminative cross-modal visual-textual features for better similarity evaluation in description-based person Re-ID.
+Because it was difficult for visible-light cameras to capture valid appearance information in dark environments, some researchers \citep{Choi2020Choi,Ye2020Dynamic,Wang2020CrossModality,Li2020Infrared,Wu2021Discover} used thermal infrared images to learn rich visual representations for cross-modality matching.
 Existing works mainly focus on alleviating the modality discrepancy by aligning the distributions of features from different modalities.
 Meanwhile, how to combine various modal complementary information is also worth studying in the future.